Performance Analysis of 5G RAN Slicing Deployment Options in Industry 4.0 Factories: Performance Results

 \subsection{Scalability Analysis}

-We evaluate the scalability of the proposed solution under $N_{\mathrm{cell}}^{\mathrm{RB}} = 135$~\glspl{RB}, focusing on DO-\#2, which represents the most computationally demanding configuration.
+We evaluate the scalability of the proposed solution under $N_{\mathrm{cell}}^{\mathrm{RB}} = 135$~\glspl{RB}, focusing on DO-\#2, which is the most computationally demanding configuration.
 Fig.~\ref{fig:scalability} reports the execution time as a function of the total number of flows $|\mathcal{F}|$ for different numbers of production lines.
 Flows are equally distributed across production lines, and each flow inherits the average \gls{SNR} associated with its corresponding line.
-Production lines are placed at different distances from the \gls{BS}, while traffic flows are defined using a cyclic assignment over a set of representative arrival rates and delay requirements defined in Table~\ref{tab:ExpSetup}.
+Production lines are placed at different distances from the \gls{BS}, while traffic flows are defined using a cyclic assignment over representative arrival rates and delay requirements from Table~\ref{tab:ExpSetup}.

 For $|\mathcal{F}| \leq 18$, the execution time increases with $|\mathcal{F}|$ for all considered numbers of production lines, ranging from a few tens of seconds up to approximately $260$~s.
-This increase is primarily driven by the higher computational cost of individual iterations.
+This increase is mainly driven by the higher computational cost of individual iterations.
 As discussed in Section~\ref{sec:heuristic}, each iteration in both Phase~A and Phase~B requires a full recomputation of per-flow \gls{SNC}-based delay bounds, whose cost scales linearly with $|\mathcal{F}|$ (and with $|\mathcal{S}|$ in Phase~B), leading to longer per-iteration execution times as the number of flows grows.
-Additionally, the total number of iterations required for convergence decreases with $|\mathcal{F}|$.
-As the same pool of $N_{\mathrm{cell}}^{\mathrm{RB}}$ \glspl{RB} is shared among a larger number of flows, the number of admissible \gls{RB} reallocations or removals becomes more limited, causing the heuristic to converge in fewer iterations.
+At the same time, the total number of iterations decreases with $|\mathcal{F}|$.
+As the same pool of $N_{\mathrm{cell}}^{\mathrm{RB}}$ \glspl{RB} is shared among more flows, the number of admissible \gls{RB} reallocations or removals becomes more limited, causing the heuristic to converge in fewer iterations.
 Despite this faster convergence, the increase in per-iteration cost dominates, resulting in higher overall execution times.